bertrandvidal/kaizen/README.md

 kaizen
 ======

-A python client and cli for AgileZen API
+A python client and cli to manage your projects on AgileZen Kanban style.

 Installation
 ============